 Entering the building by way of the cafe, we began the tour.
 There are, I believe, three floors, plus an attic area, all of which were used in the milling process.
 Thus there are numerous stairways to negotiate, plus some narrow and low doorways, and much of the building is of wooden construction.
 All of these mills, the miller’s house and the adjacent customs-house building, are – remarkably – built on an artificial island.
 The River Lea here is a complex system of channels – the Bow Back Rivers – and would have been exceptionally marshy.
 This is a wonderful example of land reclamation, but the Lea – London’s “second” river, as it is sometimes known – has a big tide rise-and-fall here, and so apart from the generally damp condition anyway, is prone to frequent flooding.
 What with the stairs and doorways, wooden beams and mill-mechanisms, even rotting floorboards presented something of a hazard, but all were negotiated safely, and Eleanor’s information was full of interest.

 The group spent about one-and-a-half hours on the tour – more than is usual I understand – but there was no follow-up group to hurry us along so we were able to really appreciate the excellent guide to the wonderful building.

-Some of our group had pre-ordered food, so stayed to eat it in the cafe or the garden, whereas Trevor and I, fancying a walk, strolled (or paced) on past Bow Locks and alongside the River Lee to lunch at Cody Dock, about a mile south. (here)
+Some of our group had pre-ordered food, so stayed to eat it in the cafe or the garden, whereas Trevor and I, fancying a walk, strolled (or paced) on past Bow Locks, leaving the Lee Navigation to channel through to Limehouse Basin, and alongside the River Lea to lunch at Cody Dock, about a mile south. (here)

 Paul Ferris, 18th June, 2018